alvarezrrj/alirey/README.md

 ### Future releases

 + Color calendar events according to booking/payment status
-+ Support for multi day events (holidays) in calendar
 + Display holidays and non-working days on calendar
 + Support for booking drag and drop on calendar
 + Use filament tables
 + BookingController->edit()
     - Find another way to see if day is full inside while loop to avoid so many round trips to DB
 + Link Google calendar and/or iCal
+    - Add 'add to calendar' button on booking view
 + Sort out calendar drop-down positioning
-+ Give admin ability to dissallow last minute bookings
++ Give admin ability to dissallow last minute bookings in config.
 + Add search in bookings table
 + Sort past bookings descendingly in bookings table
 + Auto delete soft deleted slots with no related bookings in a scheduled job
-+ Sort out the roles situation
-Add an 'opt_out' column on users table (to allow them to opt out of promotional email)
++ Sort out the roles situation: separate 'admin' from 'therapist' Add an 'opt_out' column on users table (to allow them to opt out of promotional email)

 ## Notes